MatheusMGrassano/RentalWebAPI/README.md

 ### Running the migration for the database creation

-The database creation migration is already generated and ready to be executed so, in your terminal, access the project root folder and run the following command:
+The database creation migration is already generated and ready to be executed so, in your terminal, access the Rental.DAL folder and run the following command:
 ```bash
 dotnet ef database update
 ```